alexpvpmindustry/RestartServer/README.md

 ### auto restart plugin (for sandbox)

-a christmas present from alex to the public
+a christmas present to the public servers.

 this is to prevent lag machines from hogging the server resources in sandbox.